Rule 3.1547. Consent order for voluntary expedited jury trial

 In addition to complying with the provisions of Code of Civil Procedure section 630.03(e), the proposed consent order may include other agreements of the parties, including the following:

-(1)Modifications of the timelines for pretrial submissions required by rule 3.1548;
+(1)Modifications of the requirements or timelines for pretrial submissions required by rule 3.1548;

 (2)Limitations on the number of witnesses per party, including expert witnesses;

 (3)Modification of statutory or rule provisions regarding exchange of expert witness information and presentation of testimony by such witnesses;

 (4)Allocation of the time periods stated in rule 3.1550 including how arguments and cross-examination may be used by each party in the five-hour time frame;

 (5)Any evidentiary matters agreed to by the parties, including any stipulations or admissions regarding factual matters;

 (6)Any agreements about what constitutes necessary or relevant evidence for a particular factual determination;

 (7)Agreements about admissibility of particular exhibits or demonstrative evidence that are presented without the legally required authentication or foundation;